Director & Co-Founder

 Shannon has a MAEd in Adult Education and Curriculum Development and infuses her dance instruction with her professional knowledge of teaching practices to meet the needs of dancers worldwide.
 Shannon has had the honor of teaching and performing in national and international festivals around the world.
 She released her first skirt instructional DVD in 2012, followed by Volume II in January 2015, and Volume III in December of 2016.

-Claire fell in love with tribal fusion bellydance in 2006 and has been dancing ever since.
+Claire fell in love with transnational fusion bellydance in 2006 and has been dancing ever since.
 Originally attracted to the one and only Rachel Brice, it was only a matter of time before her online interest would become a professional endeavor.
 She’s studied a variety of dance styles, from Latin ballroom to Modern, but no style of dance speaks to her more than Divine Chaos’s unique blend of belly dance fusion.
 Originally drawn in by the Spanish flare of their 25 yard skirts, Claire has found her home and true calling in the DC style and troupe.
-She first joined Divine Chaos Tribal Fusion on-stage at Tribal Fest 11, and has been in the DC family ever since.
+She first joined Divine Chaos Fusion on-stage at Tribal Fest 11, and has been in the DC family ever since.

-Claire became a Director of Divine Chaos Tribal Fusion in 2013, after serving as an Assistant Director.
+Claire became a Director of Divine Chaos Fusion in 2013, after serving as an Assistant Director.
 She now joins Shannon as an International Instructor & Performer in festivals and workshops throughout the world.
-Claire can be seen featured in Volume II & Volume III of the Intermediate Tribal Skirt DVD Series.
+Claire can be seen featured in Volume II & Volume III of the Intermediate Skirt DVD Series.
 Claire also co-produces Phoenix Rising Dance Festival, Arizona's Largest Bellydance Festival.

 Certified Ballroom Dance Instructor

 Stephanie began dancing at the age of three and has been dancing ever since.
 She began with ballet and tap, dabbled in competitive cheerleading and won two National titles with her team.
 During college she was eager to expand her dance vocabulary and challenge herself physically.
-She soon found cabaret style belly dance and took classes and performed for 2 years before finding her passion and niche in Tribal Fusion.
+She soon found cabaret style belly dance and took classes and performed for 2 years before finding her passion and niche in Transnational Fusion.
 At Plaza de Anaya she found exactly what she had been searching for and was immediately captivated by the high-energy style of Divine Chaos and the obvious camaraderie of the troupe.

 While growing as a member in the troupe, she again wanted further expansion of her dance knowledge and stumbled upon Fred Astaire Dance Studios.
 There she became proficient in all 16 ballroom dance styles and became a certified instructor and professional dancer.
 Although she has left Fred Astaire, she will continue with ballroom dancing and use her knowledge to enhance her dancing with Divine Chaos.
 She hopes to create and explore more means of expression through movement and cannot wait to see where this dance journey takes her and her sisters!